Last stand: Syria's rebel Idlib prepares for a losing battle

 Some raised banners reading: "The rebels are our hope and the Turks are our brothers."

 Syrian forces and Iranian-backed militias are likely to avoid a clash with the Turkish troops.
-But the stance of the Syrian government and Iran is clear-cut: They vow to recapture all Syrian territory and are loath to see an expansion of Turkish and American influence.
+But the stance of the Syrian government and Iran is clear: They vow to recapture all Syrian territory and are loath to see an expansion of Turkish and U.S. influence.
 They argue the West fueled jihadis with past support of the opposition and now must let Syria get rid of them.

-"Assad and Russia gave the choice to the international community: First we kill everybody.
-Second thing, (they said) if you want to protect (Idlib) then take those people you think are nice ...
-It is cynical but puts the international community before its contradictions," said Balanche.
+"Assad and Russia gave the choice to the international community: first we kill everybody.
+Second thing, (they said) if you want to protect (Idlib), then take those people you think are nice. ...
+It is cynical but puts the international community before its contradictions," Balanche said.

 Al-Mustafa, the National Front spokesman, said the rebels are prepared for a battle he called "existential."